quattor/quattor.github.com/_aquilon/00-install.md

 AII (deployment) server can be run on the same machine as the Aquilon broker or on a separate machine.
-In both cases, this requires the broker to be able to connect the AII server through SSH using the account specified by configuration option `installfe_user`(the broker account name by default) and, from this account, to execute the command `aii-shellfe` as root trough `sudo`.
+In both cases, this requires the broker to be able to connect the AII server through SSH using the account specified by configuration option `installfe_user`(the broker account name by default) and, from this account, to execute the command `aii-shellfe` as root through `sudo`.

 Main steps involved are:
 * If the AII server is not running on the broker host, on the AII server create the account matching `installfe_user` configuration option (the broker account name by default).
-* On the AII server, configure `sudo` to allow the created account to execute `usr/sbin/shellfe` as root without entering a password.
+* On the AII server, configure `sudo` to allow the created account to execute `/usr/sbin/shellfe` as root without entering a password.
 If the account is `aquilon`, this typically involves adding the following line with `visudo`: